At the Health Centre we aim to build stronger and more resilient communities. Our community development workers build community capacity by:

 These methods and approaches have been acknowledged as significant for social, economic, cultural, environmental and political development.
 We are currently focusing on the following three areas: food security, health equity and community vitality.

 London Food Coalition (LFC) is a coordinated alliance that rescues high-quality fresh food and redistributes it to London organizations that work with individuals and families experiencing poverty.
 The Health Centre is a proud member of LFC, supporting the goal that all Londoners have access to fresh food in our city.
 LFC’s objective is to capture the abundance of at-peak produce from local grocers and connect it back into community through organizations that can utilize it.
-For More information, visit: www.londonfoodcoalition.com
+For More information, visit: www.londonfoodcoalition.com or view this news article.

 The London Good Food Box is a neighbourhood-based food distribution system that provides a variety of seasonal delicious, and nutritious vegetables and fruits at an affordable price.
 The London Good Food Box is committed to creating socially, and economically sustainable neighborhoods by offering affordable, fresh vegetables and fruits through collective purchasing and making them available throughout London.
 Due to the impact of collective buying power we are able to offer the box (which would normally sell for $15) for only $10.